TheMatt2/c-improvements/str_utilities/Notes.md

 So no reason to use `sigdescr_np()`.

-Based on https://stackoverflow.com/a/1719492, assuming `strsignal()` has been in MacOSX since at last 10.6, which cooresponds to the year of the post.
+Based on https://stackoverflow.com/a/1719492, assuming `strsignal()` has been in Mac OSX since at last 10.6, which cooresponds to the year of the post.

 Preferability of Solutions